sinclairzx81/appex/readme.md

 appex supports a cascading attribute scheme on modules and functions.
-With this, developers can apply arbituary meta data for modules and functions that will propagate through scope. appex has two special cascade properties for middleware and http verb matching, which are described below, however consider the following code which illistrates the concept.
+With this, developers can apply arbituary meta data for modules and functions that will propagate through scope. appex has two special cascade properties for middleware and http verb matching, which are described below, however consider the following code which illustrates the concept.

 ```javascript
 declare function cascade (qualifier:string, obj:any);